LuisEstebanAcevedoBringas/LuisEstebanAcevedoBringas/README.md

 <br>
 <img align="right" alt="Coding" height="260" width="350" src="./images/data.gif">

-- 😵  Computer Engineer
+- 😵  Computer Engineer with a Master's on Information Security.

-- 🌱  I’m currently pursuing a PhD focused on **Computer Vision**
+- 🌱  I’m currently pursuing a PhD focused on **Computer Vision**.

 - 👨‍💻  All of my projects are available at [luisbringas.com](https://luisbringas.com/)